(to be continued in Part 5, "The End of an Era in Detroit -- The Mexico City Sale".... (coming later!))

 |

-the hazards of vehicular traffic because of the center-of-street loading which is
+to the hazards of vehicular traffic because of the center-of-street loading

-be greatly reduced with the curb loading and unloading provided with the use
+would be greatly reduced with the curb loading and unloading provided with

-of buses or "trackless" trolley-coaches.
-It was also stated that the conversion
+the use of buses or "trackless" trolley-coaches.
+It was also stated that the

-from streetcars to buses, and the subsequent removal of those unsafe street
+conversion from streetcars to buses, and the subsequent removal of those

-But despite the considerable opposition the bus substitution plan created from
+But despite the considerable opposition this bus substitution plan created

-the public and the press, the conversion over to diesel coaches was approved
+from the public and the press, the conversion over to diesel coaches was

-by the Street Railway Commission and the Common Council.
-After the arrival
+approved by the Street Railway Commission and the Common Council.

 The arrival in August, 1955 of 30 GM diesel coaches (including coach #1320 in photo), enabled the DSR to substitute buses for streetcars on Michigan Avenue on September 7, 1955.